-PyConline AU call for proposals
+PyConline AU call for proposals has closed

 CFP review and selection process